Hempel World Cup Miami – Day 3

 WInd has increased to 11 to 13 knots and fleets are racing again.

-Results updated as received . . .
+Thursday’s results updated as received . . .

 470 Women